ostdotcom/website-docupony/platform/docs/wallet/introduction.md

 sidebar_label: Introduction
 ---

-OST Wallet is a non-custodial wallet solution for Brand Tokens minted on OST Platform.
+OST Wallet is a non-custodial wallet solution for Tokens minted on OST Platform.
 It is made available through our Mobile Wallet SDKs and can be easily incorporated into any mobile app.

 :::note Crypto Wallet Definition
 A cryptocurrency wallet is defined as something that stores public and private keys that can be used to receive or send cryptocurrency.